This article explains the difference between a gooseneck vs 5th wheel hitch and which is better for your situation.

 A 5th wheel hitch usually has a smoother ride, which can be further improved by upgrading to an air-ride pin box.
 This addition helps dampen road shock from the tow vehicle.

-That said, if you plan on towing both a gooseneck trailer and a 5th wheel trailer, you can also use a gooseneck-to-5th-wheel adapter plate.
+That said, if you plan on towing both a gooseneck trailer and a 5th-wheel trailer, you can also use a gooseneck-to-5th-wheel adapter plate.

 Keep in mind that you should always use the correct hitch for the correct trailer.
-Adapters can be hard on the frames of the fifth wheel, and in some cases, their use can void manufacturer's frame warranties.
+Adapters can be hard on the frames of the fifth wheel, and in some cases, their use can void the manufacturer’s frame warranties.

 I hope this helps you understand the differences between gooseneck vs 5th wheel hitches!
 If you have any questions, leave a comment below and we'll get back to you ASAP! 🙂